Frozen Feature Augmentation for Few-Shot Image Classification: Introduction

-A more prevalent trend is to first pretrain vision models on large-scale datasets and then adapt them downstream \cite{Zhai2022,Chen2023,Cherti2023,Oquab2024}.
-Notable, even training a simple linear classifier or lightweight model on top of ViT outputs, also known as \textit{frozen features}, can yield remarkable performance across a number of diverse downstream few-shot tasks \cite{Radford2021,Dehghani2023,He2023}.
-Given the success of \textit{image augmentations} and \textit{frozen features}, we ask: \textit{Can we effectively combine image augmentations and frozen features to train a lightweight model?}
+A prevalent trend now is to pretrain vision models on large datasets and adapt them downstream \cite{Zhai2022,Chen2023,oquab2023dinov2}.
+Notable, even training a simple linear layer or a light-weight model on top of vision transformer (ViT) outputs, also known as \textit{frozen features}, can yield remarkable performance across a number of diverse downstream tasks \cite{Radford2021,Dehghani2023,He2023}.

+However, there is still an interest in training ViTs to achieve good performance on ImageNet-sized \cite{liu2021swin,wang2021pyramid} or smaller \cite{lee2021vision,liu2021efficient} datasets.
+In this setting, a crucial ingredient is data augmentation --- a predefined set of simple, stochastic input transformations.
+Simple but effective examples for image augmentations include random cropping which extracts a fixed-sized region from an image of arbitrary resolution, or pixel-wise modifications that change brightness, saturation, or contrast.
+These are complemented by more advanced augmentation strategies such as mixup \cite{Zhang2018h} or RandAugment \cite{Cubuk2020}.

-In this paper, we revisit standard image augmentation techniques and apply them on top of frozen features in a data-constrained, few-shot setting.
-We dub this type of augmentations \textit{frozen feature augmentations (FroFAs)}.
-Inspired directly by image augmentations, we first stochastically transform frozen features and then train a lightweight model on top.
+In this paper, we revisit standard image augmentation techniques in a data-constrained, few-shot frozen feature setting.
+In particular, we first stochastically transform frozen features and then train a lightweight model on top.
 Our only modification before applying image augmentations on top of frozen features is a point-wise scaling such that each feature value lies in $[0,1]$ or $[0, 255]$.

-We investigate eight (few-shotted) image classification datasets using ViTs pretrained on JFT-3B \cite{Zhai2022}, ImageNet-21k \cite{Deng2009}, or WebLI \cite{Chen2023}.
-After extracting features from each few-shot dataset we apply twenty different frozen feature augmentations and train a lightweight multi-head attention pooling (MAP) \cite{Lee2019f} on top.
-Our major insights are:
+We investigate eighteen augmentations applied to frozen features extracted from vision transformers pretrained on JFT-3B \cite{Zhai2022}, ImageNet-21k \cite{Deng2009,Russakovsky2015}, or WebLI \cite{Chen2023}.
+We train a small lightweight multi-head attention pooling (MAP) \cite{Lee2019f,Zhai2022} head using these augmented inputs and evaluate its performance across eight downstream image classification datasets, where we on average achieve significant gains (see \cref{fig:first_page}).
+Our major insights are as follows: